microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 The DCR will have already been deployed as part of the setup for this levelup, but you will need to know where to do this for your own environments in future.
+The policy deployment is done below.
 ```

 You will need to deploy an Azure Initiative to enable Change Tracking on ARC enabled Virtual Machines.

-- In the Azure portal, search for the text "_Preview_" and for a definition type of "_Initiative_".
+- In the Azure portal, search for the text "Preview" and for a definition type of "Initiative".

     ![Screenshot showing searching for changeTracking Initiative in the azure portal](./changetracking-lookforpolicy.png)

-- Click on "_[Preview]: Enable ChangeTracking and Inventory for Arc-Enabled virtual machines".
+- Click on "_[Preview]: Enable ChangeTracking and Inventory for Arc-Enabled virtual machines_".

     ![Screenshot showing the 6 policies in the Initiative](./changetracking-6policies.png)

-- Click "Assign Initiative".
+- Click "_Assign Initiative_".

     ![Screenshot showing assigning the policy](./changetracking-assignpolicy1.png)